• Home

 If you are looking for an excellent balance of price and features, we think the Manfrotto 290 carbon fiber monopod offers great value for money.

-This carbon fiber tripod offers a flip lock leg system that extends up to almost 60 inches (151 cm) and folds down to 19.2 inches (49 cm).
-The load capacity of 11 lbs (5 kg) means it will help support most cameras.
+This carbon fiber monopod offers a flip lock leg system that extends up to almost 60 inches (151 cm) and folds down to 19.2 inches (49 cm).
+The load capacity of 22 lbs (10 kg) means it will support most cameras with room to spare.
 A rubber grip and angled wrist strap help provide extra stability.

 Weight: 17.6 oz / 500 g